 - Boil and drain edamame.

-- Place bok choy, carrot, cabbage, peppers and jicama in a medium sized bowl.
-Rinse and drain arame.
-Add to salad with drained edamame.
+- Place bok choy, carrot, cabbage, peppers, and jicama in a medium-sized bowl.
+Add drained edamame and arame.

 - Pour the shaken dressing over the prepared salad and toss until glistening.

 - Store salad and dressing separately if you won't be eating them right away.
 Salad keeps well for 4 days refrigerated.